armenmerikyan/karen/README.md

 # karen
 People, Businesses, Organizations, AI Agents

-# GameBackrooms Project Setup
+# Karen Project Setup

-This guide outlines the necessary steps to set up and configure your server and environment for the GameBackrooms project.
+This guide outlines the necessary steps to set up and configure your server and environment for the Karen project.

 Before starting, make sure you have the following installed:

 - Ubuntu server (or similar Linux distribution)
-- A domain name pointing to your server (e.g., gamebackrooms.com)
+- A domain name pointing to your server (e.g., <YOURDOMANNAME>.com)
 - SSH access to your server

 ## 1. Install and Configure Nginx